consulo/consulo-dev.github.io/docs/tutorials/build_system/gradle_guide.md

 > **TIP** To maintain and generate an up-to-date changelog, try using [Gradle Changelog Plugin](https://github.com/JetBrains/gradle-changelog-plugin).

-As discussed in [Components of a Wizard-Generated Gradle IntelliJ Platform Plugin](prerequisites.md#components-of-a-wizard-generated-gradle-intellij-platform-plugin), the Gradle properties `project.version`, `project.group`, and `rootProject.name` are all generated based on the input to the Wizard.
+As discussed in [Components of a Wizard-Generated Gradle Consulo Plugin](prerequisites.md#components-of-a-wizard-generated-gradle-intellij-platform-plugin), the Gradle properties `project.version`, `project.group`, and `rootProject.name` are all generated based on the input to the Wizard.
 However, the `gradle-intellij-plugin` does not combine and substitute those Gradle properties for the default `<id>` and `<name>` elements in the `plugin.xml` file.

 The best practice is to keep `project.version` current.